Model Diffusion for Certifiable Few-shot Transfer Learning: Experiments

 \subsection{Guarantees for few-shot visual recognition}

 \textbf{Datasets:} For vision, we use fine-grained classification datasets that have readily available training (seen) and novel (unseen) classes split.
-We choose CUBirds \cite{cubirds}, FGVC-Aircraft \cite{aircrafts}, Describable Textures \cite{dtd} and Flowers-101 \cite{flowers}.
-We use the split offered by learn2learn for the first three datasets \cite{arnold2020learn2learnlibrarymetalearningresearch}, and the Flowers-101 split from Meta-Dataset \cite{metadataset}.
+We choose CUBirds \citep{cubirds}, FGVC-Aircraft \citep{aircrafts}, Describable Textures \cite{dtd} and Flowers-101 \citep{flowers}.
+We use the split offered by learn2learn for the first three datasets \citep{arnold2020learn2learnlibrarymetalearningresearch}, and the Flowers-101 split from Meta-Dataset \citep{metadataset}.

-\textbf{Setup:} We sample random few-shot $n$-shot $k$-way learning tasks as per meta-learning literature \cite{metadataset}.
+\textbf{Setup:} We sample random few-shot $n$-shot $k$-way learning tasks as per meta-learning literature \citep{metadataset}.
+We use CLIP as our foundation model \citep{radford2021learningtransferablevisualmodels}.
 We randomly select 5 classes (5-way) from a given split and for each class we randomly sample $n$-shots.
 We evaluate 1, 2, 4, 8 and 16-shots.
 The model zoo is built by sampling from the training classes of the aforementioned datasets.
 Meanwhile, we evaluate on unseen classes and samples.
 Please note that training and evaluation classes are mutually exclusive.
-For a given task, we use CoOp for adaptation \cite{zhou2022coop} which is simply prompt tuning for CLIP.
+For a given task, we use CoOp PEFT adaptation \citep{zhou2022coop} which is simply prompt tuning for CLIP.
 We finetune a 2-token prompt appended in front of the class name for every task to build a model zoo.
 This results in total tunable parameters of length 1024.
 For vision experiments, we found that the forward passes were fast enough to conduct exhaustive search over sampled prompts from the diffusion model.

-\textbf{Baselines:} We compare our proposal of using the model zoo directly, and our diffusion samples against Black-Box Prompt Tuning (BBPT) \cite{bbpt} which is a gradient-free version of CoOp, optimizing the prompt using evolutionary optimization.
-We also include SGD based CoOp for completeness.
-For details on methods hyperparameters, we refer the reader to Appendix \ref{app:vision_hyperparams}. \ourShort uses the bound described in Equation \ref{eq:bound}.
-Meanwhile, BBPT and SGD use the quantization bound from Equation \ref{eq:qbound}.
+For Meta-PB, we detail the meta-training setup, downstream adaptation and Meta-PB bounds in Appendix \ref{appsec:pb_meta}.
+For details on all methods hyperparameters, we refer the reader to Appendix \ref{app:vision_hyperparams}.